jetrz/cHelper/README.md

 ### BUGS:
 - HistValues tracker is a bit wonky.
 Mayb something to do w number of threads being created?
+- Authentication immediately after login is a bit wonky.
+Sometimes might cause the wrong navbar to appear.

 ### LINKS:
 - Python website tutorial: https://www.youtube.com/watch?v=dam0GPOAvVI